Geezeo/ScalaQuiz/README.md

 ## Instructions

-Implement the method `geezeo.bowling.BowlingGame.score: Try[Int]` so that all the tests pass.
+Implement the method `def geezeo.bowling.BowlingGame.score: Try[Int]` so that all the tests pass.
 Feel free to add whatever additional methods, classes, etc. that you find helpful.

 Run the tests using `sbt test`.
 There are 32 tests, all should pass.